Information flow: from old to new

 In the second sentence you offer new information first (the color "red" is a unfamiliar attribute of the thing they already know--"car").

-Children will learn faster if they are offered information using the structure in sentence 1: known/given ("car") to new ("red").
+Children will learn faster if they are offered information using the structure in sentence 1: already known ("car") to new ("red").

 On a scale of 1-10, it's a 10: most important!
 This principle will create flow in your text.
-Apply given to new in every single sentence.
+Apply old to new in every single sentence.
 Be strict and consistent.
-If you can't figure out how to start a sentence with given information, don't assume that it can't be done.
+If you can't figure out how to start a sentence with old/known/given information, don't assume that it can't be done.
 It can always be done.
 Ask for help!

 The Topic Position